 d.
 Arbitrary Arrest or Detention

 Pretrial Detention: Approximately 40 percent of the prison population was in pretrial detention.
-Due to very limited police and judicial resources and a high crime rate, suspects often were held in pretrial detention for lengthy periods.
+Due to very limited police and judicial resources and a high crime rate, authorities often held suspects in pretrial detention for lengthy periods.
 According to correctional services data, detainees waited up to three years before trial, sentencing, or release, but there were media reports of detainees waiting up to nine years.
 Although pretrial detention is subject to strict judicial review through continuing pretrial consultations, the slow pace of police investigations, particularly in locating witnesses, and occasional political interference or police corruption frequently delayed cases for years.
-In addition, there were delays due to infrequent circuit court sittings were infrequent because of shortages of judges and travel funds.
-Some detainees were held in jail for up to two years because of the shortage of judges.
+In addition, there were delays due to infrequent circuit court sittings because of shortages of judges and travel funds.

 e.
 Denial of Fair Public Trial

-The legal system is based on English common law.
-The law provides for due process, including a public trial, and the court system generally enforced these provisions.
-Judges conduct trials and render verdicts; there are no juries.
+The law provides for a presumption of innocence and due process, including a public trial, and the court system generally enforced these provisions.
+Judges conduct trials and render verdicts.
 Defendants have the right to an attorney, to be informed promptly and in detail of charges against them, to be present at their trial, to free interpretation services if desired, and to not be compelled to testify or confess guilt.
 The Public Solicitor’s Office provides legal counsel for those accused of “serious offenses” (charges for which a sentence of two years or more is the norm) who are unable to afford counsel.
-Defendants and their attorneys may confront witnesses, present evidence, access government-held evidence, plead cases, and appeal convictions.
-The shortage of judges created delays in both the process of trials and the rendering of decisions.
+Defendants and their attorneys may confront witnesses, present evidence, plead cases, and appeal convictions.
+The shortage of judges created delays in both the trial process and the rendering of decisions.

 There were no reports of political prisoners or detainees.

 There is an independent and impartial judiciary for individuals and organizations to seek civil remedies for human rights violations.
 The national court established a human rights track to fast-track cases of alleged human rights abuses.
 Through this track the national court may award civil remedies in cases of human rights abuses.
 District courts may order “good behavior bonds,” commonly called “protection orders,” in addition to ordering that compensation be paid for violations of human rights.
-However, courts had difficulty enforcing judgments.
+Courts had difficulty enforcing judgments.
 In addition, largely unregulated village courts adjudicated many human rights matters.
-Village and district courts often were hesitant to interfere directly in domestic matters.
-Village courts regularly ordered that compensation be paid to an abused spouse’s family in cases of domestic abuse rather than issuing an order to detain and potentially charge the alleged offender.
+Village and district courts often hesitated to interfere directly in domestic matters.
+Village courts regularly ordered payment of compensation to an abused spouse’s family in cases of domestic abuse rather than issuing an order to detain and potentially charge the alleged offender.

 There were no government restrictions on academic freedom or cultural events.